giffordlabcvr/HCV-GLUE/README.md

 HCV-GLUE is a sequence-oriented resource for comparative genomic analysis of hepatitis C virus (HCV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.

-GLUE is an open, integrated software toolkit designed for storing and interpreting sequence data.
-It supports the creation of bespoke projects, incorporating essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.
+**Hepatitis C virus (HCV)** is a bloodborne RNA virus that primarily targets the liver, causing both acute and chronic hepatitis.
+Classified under the *Hepacivirus* genus within the *Flaviviridae* family, HCV is mainly transmitted through contact with infected blood.
+If left untreated, infection can lead to serious liver complications, such as cirrhosis and liver cancer.
+Direct-acting antiviral medications have dramatically improved cure rates and hold the potential to eliminate the virus entirely.
+However, achieving global elimination faces significant challenges

-Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
+**GLUE** is an open, integrated software toolkit designed for storing and interpreting sequence data.
+It supports the creation of bespoke **projects** that incorporate essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.
+Projects are loaded into the GLUE "engine," forming a **relational database** that [represents the semantic relationships between data items](https://github.com/giffordlabcvr/HCV-GLUE/wiki/Core-Schema).
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

-HCV-GLUE provides a command-line interface (CLI) and can be installed locally, opting either for a **[Docker-based](https://github.com/giffordlabcvr/HCV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/HCV-GLUE/wiki/Native-Installation)**.
+**HCV-GLUE** provides a command-line interface (CLI) and can be installed locally, opting either for a **[Docker-based](https://github.com/giffordlabcvr/HCV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/HCV-GLUE/wiki/Native-Installation)**.

 * * * * *